Updated: Oct 26, 2022

 Where do I start?

 As your first post, I would recommend an introduction post.
 Consider thinking about who your ideal blog reader is going to be.
 For me, I like to write to the future and new teachers.
-As you begin to write your first post, you can share all about you and introduce yourself to your reader.
+As you begin to write your first post, you can share all about yourself and introduce yourself to your reader.
 Consider adding information such as:

 Your teaching story